-After the layoffs, employee morale tanked, and the less experienced sales staff delivered a poor customer experience.
+After the layoffs, employee morale tanked, and the less experienced sales staff delivered a subpar customer experience.
 Just one year later, Circuit City filed for bankruptcy.

 High turnover — whether voluntary or involuntary — not only disrupts work and lowers team morale but also incurs significant costs due to repeat hiring, lost institutional knowledge, and lengthy onboarding processes.